- Check out the performance schedule for the historic Met Theatre.

 - Go antique-ing!

-- Shop ‘til you drop at University Towne Center, Suncrest Towne Centre and Morgantown Mall.
+- Shop ‘til you drop at University Town Centre, Suncrest Towne Centre and the Morgantown Mall.

 - Visit the specialty shops at Seneca Center, a restored glass factory.